dannyedel/dspdfviewer/README.md

 Q/Esc: Quit

 ## Installation from binaries
-### Debian wheezy/sid
+### Debian wheezy/jessie/sid
-If you are using Debian wheezy or sid, you should be able to get a binary from my repository:
+If you are using Debian wheezy, jessie or sid, you should be able to get a binary from my repository:

 http://danny-edel.de/deb/